 The following tables set forth our summary consolidated financial data for the periods indicated.
 We have derived the consolidated statements of operations data for the years ended December 31, 2016 and 2017 and the consolidated balance sheet data as of December 31, 2017 from our audited consolidated financial statements included elsewhere in this prospectus.
+We have derived the selected financial data for the six months ended June 30, 2017 and 2018, and the balance sheet data as of June 30, 2018, from our unaudited financial statements, which have been included elsewhere in this prospectus and have been condensed and combined on the same basis as the audited financial statements.
+In the opinion of management, the unaudited data reflects all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the financial information in those statements.
 Our historical results are not necessarily indicative of the results that should be expected for any future period.
 You should read the following summary consolidated financial data together with the more detailed information contained in "Selected Consolidated Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes included elsewhere in this prospectus.

-Year Ended December 31, 2016 2017 (in thousands, except per sha data)
+Year Ended I 2016 (in thousand share s, e 2017 except per 20 Six Mo End June 17 in thou excep share led 20, 2018 Isands, t per

 Consolidated Statement of Operations Data:

-Revenue \$ - \$
+Revenue \$ - \$ - \$ - \$ -

 Operating expenses:

-Research and development 13,855
+Research and development 13,855 14,307

-General and administrative 3,184
+General and administrative 3,184 4,937

-Total operating expenses 17,039
+Total operating expenses 17,039 19,244

-Loss from operations (17,039)
+Loss from operations (17,039) (19,244)

-Interest and other income (expense) (18)
+Interest and other income (expense) (18) 83

-Net loss \$ (17,057) \$
+Net loss \$ (17,057) \$ (19,161) \$ \$

-Net loss attributable to common stockholders \$ (17,057) \$
+Net loss attributable to common stockholders \$ (17,057) \$ (19,161) \$ \$

-Net loss per share attributable to common stockholders-basic and diluted (1) \$ (1.21) \$
+Net loss per share attributable to common stockholders-basic and

+diluted (1) \$ (1.21) \$ (0.99) \$ \$
-Weighted-average common shares outstanding used in computing net loss per share -

-attributable to common stockholders-basic and diluted (1) 1 4,087,456
+Weighted-average common shares outstanding used in computing net loss per share attributable to common stockholders-basic and diluted $^{(1)}$ - 14,087,456 19,397,506

-As adjusted net loss per share-basic and diluted (unaudited) \$

-As adjusted weighted average common shares outstanding used in computing net loss per share-basic and diluted (unaudited)

-(1) See Note 4 to our to consolidated financial statements included elsewhere in prospectus for an explanation of the method used to calculate the historical basic and diluted net loss per common share and the weighted average number of shares used in the computation of the per share amounts.
+(1) See Note 4 to our consolidated financial statements included elsewhere in this prospectus for an explanation of the method used to calculate the historical basic and diluted net loss per common share and the weighted average number of shares used in the computation of the per share amounts.

-As of December 31, 2017 Actual As Adjusted(2)(3) (in thousands)
+As of June 30, 2 Actual As Adj (in thousand usted (2)(3)

-Consolidated Balance Sheet Data:
+Consolidated Balance Sheet Data: (in trousurd . ,

-Cash and cash equivalents \$ \$
+Cash and cash equivalents \$\$

 Working capital (1)

 Total assets

 Total liabilities

 Accumulated deficit

 Total stockholders' equity